Study guide

 1837 to 1901 Victorian age

 After the Glorious Revolution, the Bill of Rights confirmed that the monarch’s power was limited.
-This strengthened Parliament and constitutional monarchy.
+Parliament became stronger.

 In 1707 England and Scotland joined as the Kingdom of Great Britain.
 Britain then changed quickly through trade, empire, science and industry.